-Electronics in Shenzhen have been attracting penny-pinching Hong Kongers for years but now tourists unimpressed by the small savings on electronics available in Hong Kong have started venturing north of the border to take advantage of the cheaper price tags.
+Electronics in Shenzhen have been attracting penny-pinching Hong Kongers for years but now tourists, unimpressed by the small savings on electronics available in Hong Kong, have started venturing north of the border to take advantage of the cheaper price tags.

-Centered on two multi-story buildings, including the SEG Electronics Market building, inside you’ll find each level stuffed with individual stalls and sellers.
+The answer to where to buy electronics in Shenzhen is simple, the SEG Electronics Market.
+Reckoned by some to be the biggest market of its kind on the globe, this is a supersized version of Hong Kong's many computer markets.
+Centered on two multi-story buildings, including the SEG Electronics Market building, you’ll find each building level stuffed with individual stalls and sellers.
 It’s impossible to estimate the number of sellers but it is certainly in the high hundreds.
-The fact the stalls are run as a small business is what keeps prices here so keen—each shop is in cut throat competition to attract buyers.
+The fact the stalls are run as a small business is what keeps prices here so keen—each shop is in cut-throat competition to attract buyers.

-On sale you’ll find everything from knock off microchips to Apple products Steve Jobs hasn’t seen yet.
-If it has electricity, you’ll find it here --- iPods and headphones, flatscreen TVs and Blu-Ray players, Playstations and VR headsets.
-However, the market's real speciality is computer products, including an almost endless supply of laptops, both new and old, and of video cards, monitors and other hardware.
+On sale, you’ll find everything from knock-off microchips to well-known Apple products.
+If it has electricity, you’ll find it here, from iPads and headphones to flatscreen TVs and Blu-Ray players, and Playstations to VR headsets.
+However, the market's true specialty is computer products, including an almost endless supply of laptops new and old, video cards, monitors, and other hardware.
 It's also an excellent place to pick up camera equipment, although many buyers still prefer Hong Kong.
-While the selection tends to favour domestic brand goods, international brands are also easy to pick up.
+While the selection tends to favor domestic brands goods, international brands are also easy to pick up.

 Large sections of the market are aimed at wholesale buyers but there are enough retailers selling to the public to fill any tech heads suitcase.

-The market can be found on Huaqiang Bei Lu and is best accessed by metro to Huaqianglu Station
+The market can be found on Huaqiang Bei Lu and is best accessed by metro to Huaqianglu Station .